mosesdinakaran/magento-log/README.md

 At times there might me a case where you need to find out exactly what data is being pushed to elastic search and what is the response that we receive.
 This extension will help you to do that.
-It will log all the request and response of ElasticSearch from Magento.
+It will log all the request and response of Elasticsearch from Magento.

 ### Configuration
 Stores -> Configuration -> Moses Extensions -> Elastic Search Logging